Fastned

-Fastned is a Dutch company that owns and operates a growing fast charging network of 297 stations with 1,714 EV charging stations in the Netherlands, France, Germany, the United Kingdom, Belgium, Denmark, Italy, Spain and Switzerland.
+Fastned is a Dutch company that owns and operates a growing fast charging network of over 400 stations with over 2,660 EV charging stations charge spots in the Netherlands, France, Germany, the United Kingdom, Belgium, Denmark, Italy, Spain and Switzerland.
 A large majority of its stations are located at Dutch highway rest areas.
 Fastned was founded in 2012.

 The company, a besloten vennootschap, is listed on Euronext Amsterdam and Nxchange.
 As of 2023, 25% of the company can be traded, while the remaining shares are owned by co-founders Bart Lubbers (37%) and Michiel Langezaal (21.5%), and by investment firms Breesaap (5.9%) and Schroders Capital (10.6%).
 Fastned's headquarters are located in Amsterdam, and its CEO is Michiel Langezaal.